 We admit three Fine Art students each year.
 Visit www.rsa.ox.ac.uk for details of the course and admissions procedure.
 The mode of entry will normally be post A-level for those who have taken a foundation course and who have already had experience of full-time practical Fine Art.
+With only 29 places available each year in total, it is unusual to give a deferred entry.
 It is rare to be offered a place straight from school.